Friday, January 31, 2020

 Overall: WOOF

-There is really no level of historical curiosity that justifies any viewing of what is considered to be the earliest surviving werewolf film Wolf Blood or Wolfblood: A Tale of the Forest.
-First of all, (which cannot be stressed enough), there is no werewolf.
+There is sadly no level of historical curiosity that justifies any viewing of what is considered to be the earliest surviving werewolf film Wolf Blood, (Wolfblood: A Tale of the Forest).
+First of all, (which cannot be stressed enough), there is no werewolf, but there are a small handful of shots of actual wolves if that counts as something, (it does not).
 Not only is there literally not a single shot of one in silhouette form even, but the main character ultimately does not even succumb to lycanthopy as the last act vaguely alludes to.
 Instead, all that happens is a jealous doctor telling a guy that he gave him a blood transfusion from a wolf so he would go crazy since his fiance was falling for him.
-There are a small handful of shots of actual wolves if that counts as something, (it does not).
-Secondly, the tremendous bulk of the movie's narrative could not be more atrociously boring or dated as it pussyfoots around a lame romance and rivalry between two competing logging companies.
-Talk about exciting stuff.
-By the time even the most bare bones superstitious ideas are introduced, hardly any viewer could be expected to still be invested.
-The fact that there is nothing remotely resembling a payoff just further solidifies this as an early bit of celluloid most logically left forgotten to time.
+Secondly, the bulk of the movie's narrative could not be more atrociously boring or dated as it pussyfoots around a lame romance and rivalry between two competing logging companies.
+So in other words, exciting stuff.
+By the time that even the most bare bones superstitious ideas are introduced, hardly any viewer could be expected to still be invested.
+This is a piece of relic celluloid with no payoff that should logically be left forgotten to time.

 THE MAN WHO LAUGHS